 Beneath Istanbul’s shiny surface was a confluence of ethnic neighbourhoods and food groups, of old creaky mosques and bustling back alley markets.
 I decided to start photographing the city through a pinhole, focusing in on the exact points of my wonder.
 The details are often what I find most compelling and it felt satisfying to use a new technique to portray them in a different way.

-I’ll be posting more about Istanbul – its food, its people, the history of its many gorgeous sights.
-But as my introduction to the city, I wanted to share my pinhole photos.
+I’ll be posting more about city and its many cats, but as my introduction to the city, I wanted to share my pinhole Istanbul photos.
 Curled edges of darkness and a blot of colour in the middle, Istanbul forcing its way to the forefront of my consciousness, even from afar.

 And on my last night in town, the two images that have etched themselves in my mind more firmly than all the rest:

 For those interested in a pinhole shoot, there are a few ways to do so: a DIY version (definitely my pick), poking a hole inside your lenscap and shooting through it, or buying ready-made pinhole lenscaps (for the Micro 4/3ds crowd, PhotoJoJo’s got a 39$ option) for your pinthole photography funsies.
-The EP-3 also has a “pinhole” setting, which is what got me going on this route to begin with.
+The EP-3 also has a “pinhole” setting, which is what got me going on this route and products these Istanbul photos in the first place.
 Lots of fun to be had with any of these options.